Enter your search term below:

 Programme Director: Don Spalinger – 07557 977 990

 Programme Coordinator: Thea Glasspool – 07557 179144

 The programme will accept applications from teams based at any UK universities.
-If you are within a Public Sector Research Enterprise (PSRE) please contact the ICURe team and discuss.
-There are no restrictions upon which discipline.
+We also welcome applications from Public Sector Research Enterprise (PSRE) establishments – for these please contact the ICURe team and discuss.
+There are no restrictions upon which discipline can apply.

 Successful applicants to the ICURe programme will receive a budget of up to £30k.

 This funding is not a grant, and there is no money paid upfront.
 Expenditure will go through the appropriate finance office at your university and would then reclaim after the programme finishes.Go back to registration page